-The Acres of Disturbed Area Restored, Enhanced or Created TMDL PM tracks the total acres of land in the Forested Uplands with compacted soil, disturbed vegetation and/or impacted hydrology that is restored, enhanced or created each year.
+The Disturbed Area Restored, Enhanced or Created PM tracks the total acres of land in the Forested Uplands with compacted soil, disturbed vegetation and/or impacted hydrology that is restored, enhanced or created each year.
 Disturbed areas include areas tracked as soft coverage by the EIP PM Impervious Coverage Retired.
 This PM does not track actions to reduce stormwater runoff on forest roads.
 Forest roads are tracked using the Miles of Roads Treated, Miles of Roads Inspected and Maintained and Miles of Roads Created TMDL PMs.

 The amount of forestland roads that are retrofitted or obliterated to reduce stormwater pollution through capital improvements.
 This PM is reported in three categories of treatment priority based on water quality risk.
 Treating high-priority roads reduces stormwater pollution and cost-effectively improves the clarity of Lake Tahoe.